University of Regina: Sports

 The University of Regina is a member of U Sports and fields men and women's teams in various sports.
 Its teams bear the name "Cougars" in all sports, except the "Rams", which were originally a community junior football team competing in PJFC football without affiliation with the university, and who joined University ranks in 1999 as a member of the Canada West Conference of U Sports.

 Men's varsity teams include the Regina Rams (football), basketball, cross country, hockey, swimming, track and field, volleyball and wrestling.
 Women's varsity teams include basketball, cross country, hockey, soccer, swimming, track and field, volleyball, and wrestling.
 The University of Regina is also home to several varsity club teams, including cheerleading, curling, dance team, rowing, men's rugby sevens, women's rugby sevens, women's softball, synchronized swimming, ultimate, and triathlon.

 In the summer of 2005, the university hosted the Canada Summer Games.

 Media

 The university's student newspaper is The Carillon.
-It for many years was an organ of radical student dissent and in the 1960s and 70s frequently had a very high community profile as its editorial postures occasioned vigorous denunciation by university administration figures and in the conservative general press.
-As student mores in subsequent generations have become less disputatious The Carillon has evolved into a less political paper which currently is a somewhat conventional newsletter of campus affairs.
+For many years it was an organ of radical student dissent.
+The Carillon has evolved into a more conventional paper.

-The university is home to the School of Journalism, which was one of the first established in western Canada.
-The School publishes a student periodical, The Crow, and hosts the annual Minifie lecture, in honour of one of Canada's most illustrious journalists, James M. Minifie (1900–1974).

-The University of Regina does not have its own campus radio station, although the independent community radio station CJTR-FM actively solicits volunteers among the school's student body.

-The University of Regina is home to the Interactive Media and Performance Labs (IMP Labs), which includes programming for the student body as well as members of the community.
-The Labs have been particularly recognized through the IMP Labs Hip Hop Project with Scott Collegiate.
-The directors of this program, Dr. Charity Marsh and Chris Beingessner, received the Lieutenant Governor's Arts Awards for Arts and Learning through the Saskatchewan Arts Board.